Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/03_Efficient-Communication-Written-Verbal-and-Visual.md

 - The instructor provides an overview of a situation where communication is important and how they could adapt to each situation and audience.
 The instructor can present what makes content clear, concise and adapted to the context (know your target audience, adapt to the time you have together, to their prior knowledge, to their specific challenges and motivations, know when to redirect them if you don't have the expertise yourself).
 - The trainer can highlight best practices that underpin effective communication.
 These could be: Create a link with the team adopting the posture of a communicator, elaborate the main message the team should remember, avoid long communications or training sessions.
-- For Data Stewards and researchers alike, it's important to adapt what you say and how you say it to the person you're talking to.
+- For data stewards and researchers alike, it's important to adapt what you say and how you say it to the person you're talking to.

 **Discussion Activity:**